damienbelveze/first_steps_zotero/first_steps_zotero.md

   if(task[3]) {
     send.liascript(`>## GNU/Linux

-go to the download page of the [zotero website](https://zotero.org) download the archive (something like Zotero-6.0.35_linux-x86_64.tar.bz2) move this file to opt/ you will need sudo rights for that. go to opt/
+- Go to the download page of the [zotero website](https://zotero.org)

+- Download the archive (something like Zotero-6.0.35_linux-x86_64.tar.bz2)

+- Move this file to opt/ folder (you will need sudo rights for that)

+- go to opt/

-*untar* this file :
+- *untar* this file :

 >>$ tar -xf Zotero-6.0.9_linux-x86_64.tar.bz2

-rename the resulting file :
+- Rename the resulting file :

 >>$ mv Zotero-6.0.9_linux-x86_64 Zotero_linux